Some blame EU Commission for Greek obstinacy in debt talks

 "Sometimes I get the impression that when I say time and time again that Grexit is not an option, that failure is not an option, the Greeks feel that I can prevent it," he told MNI.

 "I am not the only player.
-So I am openly in favour of the Greeks but sometimes the Greeks are making the lives of their friends very difficult," he said.
+So I am openly in flavor of the Greeks but sometimes the Greeks are making the lives of their friends very difficult," he said.

 IMF "BAD COP"